course-details-portlet

 Learning methods and activities

-Lectures, teamwork with and without supervision, project work, problem solving individually and in groups, lab exercises.
+Lectures, teamwork with and without supervision, project work, problem solving individually and in groups, lab activities.

 Further on evaluation

-The portfolio assessment consists of six submitted group works, which are delivered within the stated deadlines.
+The assignments consist of six submitted groups works which are delivered within the stated deadlines.
 Feedback and opportunities for improvement are provided.
-Final assessment after all work has been delivered.

-The project is carried out in groups.
-The assessment basis is the group's final report and individual reflection note.
+For the project the assessment basis is the group's final report and individual reflection note.
+Individual assessment of the project can be given.

 Specific conditions